 I now provide a limited number of select clients the benefit of important lessons learned from a chaotic lifetime of trial and error, cloak and dagger, surprising successes, moronic blunders and rookie mistakes, my own and others.

 The bulk of my scatter gun approach to choices of interest includes: Broadcast Radio, Journalism, Architecture, Engineering, Professional Photography, Graphics and Design, Wine and Spirits, Publishing, Printing, Photo Studio & Laboratory Operations and Management, Social Media, Content Management Systems, Public Speaking and Presentations, Information Technology, Intelligence Operations Including: Public Policy, Personal and Online Security, , SIGINT, IMGINT, HUMINT, OSINT, Mission Development and Deployment, Post-mission Analytics and Sanitation. (deniability and spin)

 Further Details By Referral and Personal Contact Only

 My painfully eclectic career spans just over 50 years, and almost as many disciplines.
 Throughout my career in private enterprise, it was rumored that I had been recruited, trained and retained and/or was working for a disputed number of three-letter agencies.
-I cannot and will not confirm nor deny those absurd allegations, as neither will they, assuming they exist.
-But it’s been over Thirty Years so I’m gonna talk about part of it … maybe … assuming it happened.
+I can now confirm this suspicion.
+But it’s been over Thirty Years so I’m going to talk about a part of it … maybe.